AmirrezaRamesh/github-tutorial/README.md

 7. Now, you have the project repository on your local system and can manage changes through GitHub Desktop.

 ![desktop](images/1.png)

+on local machine:
+1. create a folder and open it
+2. open cmd(or terminal) on that path and enter `git init`
+3. add files and use `git add .` for git to recognize the files
+4. commit using `commit -m "message"`
+5. open github and create a github repository and copy its URL
+6. add the remote repo using `git remote add origin https://github.com/your-username/repository.git`
+7. push the changes using `git push -u origin main`

 ## Managing codes with Github branch